DataDog/dd-sdk-flutter/packages/datadog_flutter_plugin/doc/rum/advanced_configuration.md

 }
 ```

-**Note**: When using `DdRum.startUserAction` and `DdRum.stopUserAction`, the action `type` must be the same.
-This is necessary for the RUM Flutter SDK to match an action start with its completion.
+When using `DdRum.startUserAction` and `DdRum.stopUserAction`, the `type` action must be the same in order for the Datadog Flutter SDK to match an action's start with its completion.

-### Custom Resources
+### Track custom resources

-In addition to tracking resources automatically with Datadog Tracking Http Client, you can also track specific custom resources such as network requests or third-party provider APIs.
-Using the following methods:
+In addition to tracking resources automatically using the [Datadog Tracking HTTP Client][5], you can track specific custom resources such as network requests or third-party provider APIs using the [following methods][6]:

 - `DdRum.startResourceLoading`
 - `DdRum.stopResourceLoading`